Edit on GitHub

 You can delete your non-primary email addresses.

-Git integrations
+Git Connections

 In this section, you can,